KHS-Robotics/DemonVision/README.md

 # DemonVision
-Vision code that will run on a Raspberry Pi for Steamworks
+Vision code that runs on a Raspberry Pi